rwestlund/node-rc/README.md

 ## Purpose

-The goal is to have a node project be a proper system service, starting at boot and ready to drop into a jail.
+The goal is to have a node project be a proper system service, starting at boot, restarting upon failure, and ready to drop into a jail.

 ## Installation